You don’t have to face the loss of your child alone.

 Helpful phrases

-• • “They died.
-That means their body stopped working.”
+• • “Your sibling died.
+Their body stopped working.”

 A gentle safeguard

-• • Keep a single folder: notes, copies, and contact names.
+• • Keep a single folder for notes, copies, and contact names.

-• • If you need support: ask a trusted person to be present on calls.
+• • Ask a trusted person to sit with you during calls.

 Simple process